dragon-forge/Docs/docs/api/hammeranims/animations/animation_system.md

 ```java
 animations.startAnimationAt(CommonLayerNames.AMBIENT, ModAnimations.YOUR_ANIMATION_IDLE);
 ```
-This is going to start the idle animation on the `AnimationSystem` (you can put it into tick function).
+This is going to start the idle animation on the `AnimationSystem` (you can put it into tick function), using default transition time for that layer.

 The animation itself will not restart unless it is a different animation from currently running animation, or the ConfiguredAnimation has `important` flag set to true.